webjetcms/webjetcms/docs/en/redactor/apps/dmail/campaings/how-sender-works.md

 - From the SMTP server response it is evaluated whether the email is sent successfully (in addition to the status code it is possible to set additional error responses in the conf. variable `dmailBadEmailSmtpReplyStatuses`)
 - If the sending is unsuccessful, the date of sending the email is deleted in the database and the sending is stopped for the time set in the conf. variable `dmailSleepTimeAfterException`.

+## Correct setting

+To send a bulk email correctly, it is necessary to have a properly configured email server:
+- Settings [DKIM](https://www.dkim.org) domain keys with valid [SPF](https://sk.wikipedia.org/wiki/Sender_Policy_Framework) of record.
+We recommend to use for sending [Amazon SES](../../../../install/config/README.md#nastavenie-amazon-ses) a `DKIM` set there, it will also automatically set `SPF`.
+- Settings [DMARC](https://dmarc.org) record.
+In DNS, create a new `TXT` record for the domain `_dmarc.vasadomena.sk` with a value of at least `v=DMARC1; p=none; sp=none`.

 ## Why it takes a long time to send

 If you feel that the upload is taking too long, these are possible reasons:
 - Sending works as a background task, initialized when the server starts.
 It sends e-mail periodically every 1000ms (set in conf. variable `dmailWaitTimeout`).
 This value is the wait between send executions, that is, after the email is sent, it will start sending again in the set number of ms. If you set the value to 333 it doesn't mean that 3 emails will be sent per second (that would make the whole sending process take 0ms, which is certainly not reality).
 - Sending emails is **blocking**if during the interval set via the conf. variable `dmailWaitTimeout` misses to send the email, the interval will be skipped and it will be sent in the next interval.
 - Domain limits - for better delivery are checked [limit on the number and speed of email delivery to a specific domain](../domain-limits/README.md).
 If the campaign contains many emails of the same domain (e.g. gmail.com or your business domain) there will be a delay in sending.
 If your corporate domain does not limit the number of emails add it to the domain limits and set a high number of emails per time slot.
 - Database performance - as mentioned above, when sending, a random sample of emails is selected from the database to send, from which an email is selected.
 If the database table `emails` contains a lot of records, this selection can take a long time, which slows down the sending.
-You can in Settings-\&gt;Data Delete-\&gt;E-mails to delete old information about sent emails, which will reduce the load on the database.
+You can in Settings->Data Delete->E-mails to delete old information about sent emails, which will reduce the load on the database.
 - Server speed - as mentioned above, each email is downloaded as a web page over a local HTTP connection.
 If the server is underperforming, this download will also experience delays.
 You can follow the Overview section of the Server Monitoring application to verify the performance at the time of sending the campaign.
 Ideally, the email is downloaded locally directly from the application server without going through the whole infrastructure (firewall, load balancer...).
 You can use the conf. variable `natUrlTranslate` through which you can set the address translation (e.g. `https://www.domena.sk/|http://localhost:8080/`).

 The following configuration variables affect the upload speed: